rackerlabs/support-how-to/content/how-to/cloud-servers/system-disk-and-data-disk-faq/index.md

 {{</accordion>}}
 {{<accordion title="What About Scaling and Resizing?" col="in" href="accordion4">}}

-Servers can be scaled by either hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.
+Servers can scale hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.